FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Originally bred as a hunter and water retriever, Labs are still hugely popular gun dogs, as well as being a firm favorite in the family dog arena.
+The Labrador was originally bred as a hunter and water retriever and is still hugely a popular gun dog, as well as excelling in search and rescue and service dog roles.

 The breed gets it's name from it's birthplace...
 Labrador, a Province on the east coast of Canada.